jiayangli-nu/NeurIPS-2020/index.md

-## Learning and Intervention in Games
+In this post, we will introduce our paper *end-to-end learning and intervention in games*.
+In this paper,